Medical Device Education and Training for Healthcare Professionals

 Membership is free and all we ask is that you get involved, support each other, share your experiences and help promote medical device education and training.

-Please take time to check ‘Our Team’ and make contact with your regional chair and secretary.
+Please take time to check ‘Our Team’ link on the home page and make contact with your regional chair and secretary.

 If you don’t have an established regional group yet, then ‘contact us‘ via the website and we can help put you in touch with colleagues and set up a new regional group for you.